 If you experience problems with a particular program (for example, some bitmaps aren't drawn properly), try clearing this check box.

 Use bus mastering

-Enable this check box to use bus mastering with your Matrox graphics card.
+Enable this check box to use bus mastering with your Matrox graphics hardware.
 Bus mastering is a feature that allows expansion cards to perform tasks at the same time as your computer's CPU.
 If you have a fast Pentium computer (faster than 166 MHz), the display performance of most programs is improved when this check box is enabled.

-To use bus mastering with 3D (DirectX) programs, your graphics card needs an interrupt request (IRQ).
-Most computers automatically assign an IRQ to graphics cards, but some don't.
-If your graphics card hasn't been assigned an IRQ, programs that use Matrox bus mastering may not work properly.
+To use bus mastering with 3D (DirectX) programs, your graphics hardware needs an IRQ (interrupt request).
+Most computers automatically assign an IRQ to graphics hardware, but some don't.
+If your graphics hardware hasn't been assigned an IRQ, programs that use Matrox bus mastering may not work properly.
 For more information, see your Matrox or system manual.